JLX0/MetaLLM-GPT/README.md

 ![alt text](https://github.com/JLX0/MetaLLM-GPT/blob/main/illustration.png?raw=true)

 On one hand, LLM is used as a tool that assists code generation. (see examples 1, 3, and 4).
 On the other hand, metaprogramming is used as a tool for generating responses that complement LLM (see examples 2, 5, and 6).
+By combining the computational power of Python codes and knowledge of GPT, MetaLLM-GPT demonstrates high versatility as an AI tool.

 An easy-to-use __Google Colab version__ with examples is available [here](https://colab.research.google.com/drive/1TWN0mDmbdH1U2i85n7YUV9CKiRG0jJ9h?usp=sharing).
 The default settings